panda3d/panda3d-docs/programming/physics/bullet/collision-shapes.rst

 this can be easily corrected by positioning the GeoMipTerrain with an offset relative to the static rigid body node.

+If you are using ShaderTerrainMesh, then you need to use a Texture object as a height map.
+This will ensure that the shape of the physical body corresponds to the visible geometry.

 .. only:: python

    .. code-block:: python